opencv/opencv/doc/js_tutorials/js_tutorials.markdown

-OpenCV-JavaScript Tutorials {#tutorial_js_root}
+OpenCV.js Tutorials {#tutorial_js_root}
 =======================

 -   @subpage tutorial_js_table_of_contents_setup

-    Learn how to build OpenCV-JavaScript on your computer!
+    Learn how to use OpenCV.js inside your web pages!

 -   @subpage tutorial_js_table_of_contents_gui